AkramChaabnia/2DShortestPath/README.md

 You can define your own maps by modifying the one provided.

+## 🛠️ Prerequisites <a name = "prerequisites"></a>

+To run the project, ensure the following are installed:

+- [Java](https://www.java.com/en/download/): Download and install Java on your machine.
+- [JavaFX](https://openjfx.io/): Install JavaFX and configure it in your IDE if you're using one.

 ## 🏁 Getting Started <a name = "getting_started"></a>

-These instructions will guide you through the installation and execution of the project.

-### Prerequisites

-To run the project, you need to have Java installed on your machine.
-You can download Java from [here](https://www.java.com/en/download/).
+To compile and execute the project:

+1. Clone the repository or download the project files.

+### Using an IDE (Eclipse, VSCode, etc.)

+2. Set up the JavaFX environment in your IDE.
+3. Run the `App.java` file.

-### Installing
+### Using Command Line

-To install the project, you can clone the repository or download the zip file from GitHub.
-Then, you can use your preferred IDE or the command line to compile and run the project.
+2. Compile the Java code using the command: `javac --module-path /path/to/javafx-sdk/lib --add-modules javafx.controls App.java`.
+3. Run the compiled code using the command: `java --module-path /path/to/javafx-sdk/lib --add-modules javafx.controls App`.

 ## 🎈 Usage <a name="usage"></a>